lynnfaraday/aresmush.com/tutorials/code/index.md

 Once you've completed the initial tutorials, there are a wealth of other topics available for reference.

+{% tip %}
-{% include tip.html content="It's suggested that you refer to these as you need them rather than trying to learn them all at once.
-There's a lot of information here and it can be a bit overwhelming." %}
+It's suggested that you refer to these as you need them rather than trying to learn them all at once.
+There's a lot of information here and it can be a bit overwhelming.
+{% endtip %}

 ### General